azurecitadel/azurecitadel/content/arc/servers/122-policies.md

     The parameter's name is `dcrResourceId`.

-1. Alternatively, use the Azure CLI
+#### Can I use the Azure CLI rather than the portal?

+1. Show the parameter keys for a policy definition

+    Use the keys() function in a JMESPATH query in the Azure CLI to see the parameter name.

     ```bash
     az policy set-definition show --name $policy_initiative_name --query "keys(parameters)" --output yaml